Kohi Click Test

 What is a good Kohi click score?

-Does clicking faster help in Minecraft PvP?
+Does clicking faster actually help in Minecraft PvP?